tonimelisma/Relay-Android/ARCH.md

-# 📐 Architecture Document: Android SMS Sync App
+# 📐 Architecture Document: Android SMS/MMS/RCS Sync App

 ## Overview

-This document describes the technical architecture of the Android SMS Sync app, which listens for incoming SMS messages on Android devices and uploads them to a cloud backend.
-The app **does not send or modify SMS messages**.
+This document describes the technical architecture of the Android SMS/MMS/RCS Sync app, which listens for incoming SMS/MMS and heuristic RCS, displays them in a unified list, and later uploads them to a cloud backend.
+The app **does not send or modify messages**.
 It is designed for privacy, stability, and minimal battery impact.

 ---

 ## 🧱 High-Level Architecture Summary

-- SMS will be received via a manifest-declared `BroadcastReceiver` (Phase 2+)
-- SMS will be received via a manifest-declared `BroadcastReceiver` (Phase 2+).
-Implemented as `SmsReceiver` pushing into `SmsInMemoryStore` for now.
+- SMS is received via a manifest-declared `BroadcastReceiver` (`SmsReceiver`).
-- MMS notifications will be received via WAP push (`MmsReceiver`) and surfaced minimally; a manual provider scan reads MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
+- MMS notifications are received via WAP push (`MmsReceiver`, `application/vnd.wap.mms-message`).
+Manual provider scan reads MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
 RCS is heuristic via MMS DB content types and optional `content://im/chat` where available.
-- Messages will be stored in a local Room database (Phase 4+)
+- Messages are stored in a local Room database with MMS parts/addresses.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
 - The UI will observe the local DB and reflect sync status (Phase 4+)
 - Messages will be deduplicated using a content-based hash (Phase 4+)